-This position will be embedded within the School's Climate and Weather theme, which is an active group focusing on many aspects of atmospheric science, meteorology and climate science.
+This position will be embedded across the School's Geology and Climate and Weather disciplines.

 The School is also a partner in the Australian Research Council's Centre of Excellence for Climate Extremes (CLEX).
 CLEX is a major 7-year initiative supported by the Australian Research Council.
 It is a consortium of five Australian universities with a suite of outstanding national and international Partner Organisations as collaborators.
 The Centre of Excellence research agenda encompasses interconnected research programs focused on Heatwaves, Rainfall, Drought and Climate Variability.